MBB-team/VBA-toolbox/_wiki/param-transform.md

 [muP,VP] = VBA_getLaplace([],[],g_map,dim,opt,0)
 ```

-where `@myMapping` implements the parameter tansformation and `posterior` has been obtained using VBA...
+where `@myMapping` implements the parameter tansformation (but with the usual VBA i/o) and `posterior` has been obtained using VBA...

 ## Monte-Carlo method